xeokit/sdk/packages/sdk/src/formats/xgfstream/README.md

 - **asset/object summaries** — metadata used by tools and loaders to track ownership.

+Indexes may also include an optional **`coordinateSystem`** object with `basis`, `origin`, `units`, and `scaleToMeters`.
+This records the spatial reference frame used by the stream package and is preserved in compact runtime indexes.
+Recursive root indexes can inspect this metadata when placing child streams, while `streams[].origin` remains the explicit translation used by the current recursive loader.

 Runtime indexes are decoded with `readXGFStreamingRuntimeIndex`.
 The function returns an `SDKResult`, so validation failures are reported without throwing.